ygua699/week02lab-git/README.md

 Once you have made the changes needed, commit them.
 Make sure you are on your own branch before making a commit.

 There are three test scripts in place namely TestFeature1, TestFeature2 and TestFeature3 for testing each feature.
 A feature can be tested on a branch by using the goal in maven as **-Dtest=[test script] test**.
 For example, **-Dtest=TestFeature1 test** is for testing feature 1.
+Note that this is only to run the tests individually locally.
+The CI Workflow script only runs Maven's Verify goal once for all 9 tests.
+See the .github/workflows/autotest.yml. **You must no tchange the contents of this file.**

 After committing the source code to a branch, Github classroom workflow (CI) will be executed.
 The figure below shows the log file (it also can be accessed from Github's Actions tab) after Dev1 has committed on feature1 branch; this shows testfeature1 has succeeded, while testfeature2 and testfeature3 failed.
 Similarly, the execution of feature2 branch should have testfeature2 succeeded, while testfeature1 and testfeature3 failed.